 July until mid to late August.
 Payment: Cash, Check, SFMNP Vouchers.

 - George Cline Berry Farm - Blueberries, Highbush Blueberries.

 224 S. Spruce, Harrison, AR, 72601.
 Phone: 870-741-7121.
 Email:

 [email protected].
 Open: Blueberries ripen in month of June; Call for

 hours and availability.
 Containers.
 Directions: a mile from the Courthouse

 Fenton's Berry Farm - Uses

-integrated pest management practices, asparagus, blackberries,
+integrated pest management practices, asparagus, strawberries, blackberries,

 blueberries, pumpkins, restrooms, picnic area (bring your own food),